mortezasabri/goiExplorer/README.md

 # goiExplorer
 Exploring a gene of interest

 An R package for exploring Genes Of Interest (GOIs) via differential‐expression pipelines, pathway analysis, and a Shiny interface.
+See the tutorial on [YouTube](https://youtu.be/pq5Wg64rjAU)

 ## Installation